Phages kill dystentery-causing bacteria and reduce virulence in surviving bacteria

-Category: Environment Hits: 0Phages are viruses that infect bacteria and can also be used to treat human infections.
+Category: Environment Hits: 2Phages are viruses that infect bacteria and can also be used to treat human infections.
 However, as with antibiotics, bacteria can readily evolve resistance to phage attack, highlighting a key limitation to the use of phages as therapeutics.
 Now, researchers have shown that the naturally occurring phage A1-1 kills Shigella flexneri, a major cause of dysentery in sub-Saharan Africa and southern Asia and selects for phage-resistant mutants with reduced virulence.

 Read more https://www.sciencedaily.com/releases/2021/11/211119155453.htm